Enterprise AI Architecture (EAA)

 Pillar 6 — Agents

-Autonomy is introduced progressively with explicit capability whitelisting, escalation paths, and observability controls.
+Autonomy is introduced progressively through explicit capability whitelisting, escalation paths, and observability controls.

 Stage-Gated Execution Discipline

-EAA enforces explicit stop conditions between architectural transitions.
-Stage gates define the explicit validation criteria required before advancing from modeling to capability, from capability to service, and from service to autonomy.
+EAA enforces explicit stop conditions between major architectural transitions.
+Stage gates define the validation criteria required before advancing from modeling to capability, from capability to service, and from service to autonomy.

-Advancement is permitted only when validation criteria are satisfied.
+Advancement is permitted only when those validation criteria are satisfied.

 Stage gates determine:

-This prevents premature automation and uncontrolled agent behavior.
+This prevents premature automation, unstable orchestration, and uncontrolled agent behavior.

-AI systems evolve through controlled validation — not experimentation drift.
+Enterprise AI systems should evolve through controlled validation — not experimentation drift.

 Image showing the Stage Gated Discipline for Enterprise AI